 Because August brings such nice weather to our shores, seasonal load restrictions — particularly in the northern portion of our nation — are a non-factor.
 And, when the forecast is clear, there isn’t a single type of freight that can’t be moved.

 Infrastructure freight like steel, construction equipment, concrete and lumber in particular will need trailer space in August.
-Open-deck freight like these are far easier to move before the temperature drops and Fall sets in.
+Open-deck freight is far easier to move before the temperature drops and fall sets in.

 As such, open-deck capacity may be tight this month as many of the U.S.'s 19,495 incorporated cities look to improve their infrastructure and need to move the equipment, tools and commodities to do so.